TimDominikMaurer/Course-in-Computational-Macro/Readme.md

 ## SOFTWARE REQUIREMENTS
 This module requires the following:
- * Python 3.8
+ * Julia
- * Jupyter Notebook
+ * VS Code
- * We suggest to download the Python environment [Anaconda](https://www.anaconda.com/download/)
+ * Here is a guide on how to download the software:  [Julia in Visual Studio Code](https://code.visualstudio.com/docs/languages/julia#:~:text=Install%20Julia%20for%20your%20platform,Start%20VS%20Code)
-	* It includes Python, Jupyter Notebooks, Spyder (Python Editor) and more...

-## Guides
-For guides on how to run the code of each individual lecture, each lecture folder contains a separate readme.md file.